Cameras

 - Configurable refresh rate — Separate rates for standard view (0.5s–5s) and HD full-screen.
 2–3 seconds is a good balance of responsiveness and battery.

-- HD streaming — Full-resolution streams in the full-screen view (premium feature).
+- HD streaming — Full-resolution streams in the full-screen view (Premium feature).

 Tile Sizing